Interpretation of Airborne Geophysical Data

 - Grey scale maps

-weighted average or an Akima spline gridding algorithm.
-The best method of
+Akima spline gridding algorithm.
+The best method of presentation depends on

-presentation depends on the data set and the interpretation goals.
+the data set and the interpretation goals.

 Modelling